Beware of the In Crowd

 “I’ve always had an interest in general terms in the relationship between power

-and violence.
 On a more personal level, in 4th grade, I used to come

 home with a bloody nose almost every day,” he said.